amitroyal8755/Laptop-Price-Predication/README.md

 ## Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an [issue](https://github.com/amitroyal8755/Flight-Price-Predication/issues) here by including your search query and the expected result
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an [issue](https://github.com/amitroyal8755/Laptop-Price-Predication/issues) here by including your search query and the expected result

 ## Future Scope

 * Use multiple Algorithms
-* Optimize Flask app.py
+* Optimize streamlit run app.py
 * Front-End